Cost of LivingUpdated May 2026

 Is the Nebraska state average different from Omaha's?

-Nebraska's state average for cost of living is $3,630, which is actually higher than Omaha's $3,319.
-Omaha is one of the more affordable cities within Nebraska for this category.
+Nebraska's state average for cost of living is $3,543, which is lower than Omaha's average of $3,606.
+This means Omaha is on the pricier side even within its own state.

 How can I save money on cost of living in Omaha?